basarat/typescript-book/docs/project/external-modules.md

 ## External modules
 There is a lot of power and usability packed into the TypeScript external module pattern.
 Here we discuss its power and some patterns needed to reflect real world usages.

+### Clarification: commonjs, amd, es modules

+First up we need to clarify the (awful) inconsistency of the module systems out there.
+I'll just give you my *current* recommendation and remove the noise i.e. not show you all the *other* ways things can work.

+From the *same TypeScript* you can generate different *JavaScript* depending upon the `module` option.
+Here are things you can ignore (I am not interested in explaining dead tech):

+* AMD: Do not use.
+Was browser only.
+* SystemJS: Was a good experiment.
+Superseded by ES modules.
+* ES Modules: Not ready yet.

+Now these are just the options for *generating the JavaScript*.
+How you *write* TypeScript modules is also a bit of a mess.
+Again here is how not to do it *today*:

+* `import foo = require('foo')`. i.e. `import/require`.
+Use ES module syntax instead.

+Cool, with that out of the way, lets look at the ES module syntax.

+> Summary: Use `module:commonjs` and use the ES module syntax to import / export / author modules.

+### ES Module syntax

 ### File lookup
 The following statement: